bartman/blot/README.md

 ### plot numbers from a log file (follow file mode)

-Let's say that we have a lot file, where we can find some magnitude values.
+Let's say that we have a log file, with some magnitude values.
 Let's just make something up with a script...
 ```sh
 #!/usr/bin/env bash